Puja Samudra, MD

 Medical School: University of Michigan Medical School

 Puja joined the faculty in May 2016 after moving to Indianapolis from Minneapolis, Minnesota, where she was previously faculty at the University of Minnesota Medical Center Family Medicine Residency Program.
 She completed a Faculty development fellowship there and was very active in high risk OB management.
 Puja enjoys practicing the full spectrum of family medicine, with a special interest in obstetrics and women's health procedures including OB ultrasound and colposcopy.
-She has an interest in caring for underserved populations, particularly those that have cultural barriers to care.
+She has an interest in caring for underserved populations, particularly those who have cultural barriers to care.
+In her few spare moments, Puja enjoys reading historical fiction, watching movies and going for walks on the Monon trail with her young daughter and husband.

 Betty Johnson, DO